I work on several paintings at a time, which frees me up to take risks and be alert to new possibilities, keeping the work lively.

 I started painting seriously again in 2010 and over the years I have developed a bold, expressive style balanced with considered decision-making on composition, colour and tonality to resolve paintings.

-I left my previous career in learning and development two years ago to fulfil my dream of being a professional artist.
+I left my previous career in learning and development three years ago to fulfil my dream of being a professional artist.
 In life as in art, I feel it is worth taking risks, making a complete change of profession comparatively late.

 With that strong ethos of learning and development, I have sought out some of the best contemporary artists to study with, such as Aine Divine.
 This path of creative exploration is a lifetime’s goal and I hope I can keep on taking risks and growing as an artist.